quantify-os/quantify-scheduler/docs/tutorials/qblox/recent.md

 # Recent interface changes

+## 0.15.0: HardwareCompilationConfig structure

+The {class}`~.backends.graph_compilation.HardwareCompilationConfig` datastructure was introduced to structure the information that was previously stored in the hardware configuration dict.
+The information is now divided into sub-datastructures for the `"hardware_description"`, `"hardware_options"` and `"connectivity"`.
+For more information, see {ref}`Hardware Compilation Configuration <sec-hardware-compilation-config>` and {ref}`Cluster <sec-qblox-cluster>`.

 ## 0.13.0: Long waveform support

 The {code}`instruction_generated_pulses_enabled` option (see {ref}`Cluster <sec-qblox-instruction-generated-pulses>` and {ref}`Pulsar <sec-qblox-pulsar-instruction-generated>` user guides) is deprecated and will be removed in a future version.
 Long square pulses, staircase pulses and long ramps can be generated with the newly introduced helper functions {class}`~quantify_scheduler.operations.pulse_factories.long_square_pulse`, {class}`~quantify_scheduler.operations.pulse_factories.staircase_pulse` and {class}`~quantify_scheduler.operations.pulse_factories.long_ramp_pulse`.
 More complex long waveforms can now also be created from the {class}`~quantify_scheduler.operations.stitched_pulse.StitchedPulseBuilder`, which generates a {class}`~quantify_scheduler.operations.stitched_pulse.StitchedPulse`.
 For more information, see {ref}`Long waveform support <sec-qblox-cluster-long-waveform-support>`.